kevoreilly/CAPEv2/docs/book/src/installation/guest/saving.rst

       <qemu:arg value='host,-hypervisor'/>
     </qemu:commandline>

-Instead of using "host", you can also choose a number of other CPU models from the list displayed with the "qemu-system-i386 -cpu help" command (SandyBridge, Haswell, etc).
+Instead of using "host", you can also choose from multiple other CPU models from the list displayed with the "qemu-system-i386 -cpu help" command (SandyBridge, Haswell, etc).

 Now test your virtual machine, if everything works prepare it for snapshotting while